Gone with the Wind (film): Later releases

 In 1942, Selznick liquidated his company for tax reasons and sold his share in Gone with the Wind to his business partner, John Whitney, for $500,000.
-In turn, Whitney sold it to MGM for $2.8 million; thus, the studio owned the film outright.
-MGM immediately re-released the film in the spring of 1942, and again in 1947 and 1954.
+In turn, Whitney sold it to MGM for $2.8 million, giving the studio outright ownership of the film.
+MGM immediately re-released it in early 1942, and again in 1947 and 1954.
 The 1954 reissue was the first time the film was shown in widescreen, compromising the original Academy ratio and cropping the top and bottom to an aspect ratio of 1.75:1.
-In doing so, several shots were optically re-framed and cut into the three-strip camera negatives, forever altering five shots in the film.
+In doing so, several shots were optically re-framed and cut into the three-strip camera negatives, forever altering five shots.

-A 1961 release of the film commemorated the centennial anniversary of the start of the Civil War, and it also included a gala "premiere" at the Loew's Grand Theater.
+A 1961 rerelease commemorated the centennial anniversary of the start of the Civil War, and it also included a gala "premiere" at the Loew's Grand Theater.
 It was attended by Selznick and many other stars of the film, including Vivien Leigh and Olivia de Havilland; Clark Gable had died the previous year.
 For its 1967 re-release, the film was blown up to 70mm, and issued with updated poster artwork featuring Gable—with his white shirt ripped open—holding Leigh against a backdrop of orange flames.
 There were further re-releases in 1971, 1974, and 1989; for the fiftieth-anniversary reissue in 1989, it was given a complete audio and video restoration.
 It was released in theaters one more time in the United States, in 1998, by Time Warner-owned New Line Cinema.

 In 2013, a 4K digital restoration was released in the United Kingdom to coincide with Vivien Leigh's centenary.
 In 2014, special screenings were scheduled over two days at theaters across the United States to coincide with the film's 75th anniversary, and again over three days in 2024, to celebrate its 85th anniversary.